magneticio/vamp.io/content/documentation/using-vamp/events.md

 }
 ```

-Searching through the archive is 100% the same as searching for metrics.
+Searching through the archive is 100% the same as searching for events.
 The same tagging scheme applies.
 The following query gives back the last set of delete actions executed in the Vamp API, regardless of the artefact type.

 `GET /api/v1/events`